HTD-Health/playbook-OUTDATED/README.md

 "You must give the customer The Warm Fuzzy Feeling".

 This playbook is meant to provide you with a number of ready to use recipes that will help you provide a warm fuzzy feelng to our clients.
 While we strive to include all the necessary information you might find yourself in situations when there is no clear recipe what to.
-Then, whenever in doubt, always ask yourself "Am I providing a warm fuzzy feeling to the client?"
+Then, whenever in doubt, always ask yourself "Am I providing the warm fuzzy feeling to the client?"

 ### Recipes